 A range of products for China

-China might be the first drinker of red wine worldwide but when it comes to including all the types of wines, China only comes out as the fifth ladder on the scale of the world top drinkers.
+China might be the first drinker of red wine worldwide but when it comes to including all the types of wines, China only comes out as the fifth ladder on the scale of the world’s top drinkers.
 So that we can easily notice that the other types of wine such as white, rose and sparkling are overlooked by Chinese consumers.
-Red is the Chinese national color, it’s also associated with good luck, wealth and power.
-Red wine is also known as a being a healthier alternative than to drink rice-based spirits.
+Red is the Chinese national color, it’s also associated with good luck, wealth, and power.
+Red wine is also known as being a healthier alternative than drink rice-based spirits.

-A foreign wine company willing to expand its market to the Chinese costumers should be aware that red wine is the most appealing kind of wine there.
+A foreign wine company willing to expand its market to the Chinese customers should be aware that red wine is the most appealing kind of wine there.

-Selling wine on the Chinese e-commerce platforms means that you must adapt to the behavior of Chinese online shoppers.
-They have different standards regarding the websites.
-They want to have to most important information to be clear and easy to find on a page.
+Selling wine on Chinese e-commerce platforms means that you must adapt to the behavior of Chinese online shoppers.
+They have different standards regarding websites.
+They want to have to most important information be clear and easy to find on a page.
 As to know: the price, the product, the details, and reviews of previous consumers.
-A short paying process is also a must have.
+A short-paying process is also a must-have.
 But the most important characteristic to them is the price and they demand promotional offers.
 Chinese are used to bargain, which they cannot do on the Internet.
-That is why they expect to already haveaccess to a fair price online in order not to lose any time.
+That is why they expect to already have access to a fair price online in order not to lose any time.
 Promotional offers are more than welcome considering their purchasing behavior.

-A good way for that is to suggest him to leave a comment on the product that will help future customers to trust the product more.
+A good way for that is to suggest he leave a comment on the product that will help future customers to trust the product more.
 Developing the interaction between the company and the customers is a good way to make sure they will buy products again.

 Work on Chinese e-commerce platforms

 A foreign company selling wines in China has great opportunities with the booming wine and e-commerce markets in China.
-However selling wine via the e-commerce in China requires being familiar with the behavior of Chinese online buyers.
-Success usually comes along with the above mentioned factors.
+However, selling wine via e-commerce in China requires being familiar with the behavior of Chinese online buyers.
+Success usually comes along with the above-mentioned factors.